CodeShadowing95/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 1- print the last digit of a number</br>
 2- print ASCII alphabet in lowercase</br>
 3- print ASCII alphabet in lowercase, except q and e</br>
+4- print numbers from 0 to 98 in decimal and hexadecimal</br>